Inisheer: Transport

 The island is reached by ferry from Rossaveal in Connemara and Doolin in County Clare as well as from the other Aran Islands.
-There is also a regional airport on each island which is served from Connemara Regional Airport by AerArann.
+There is also a regional airport on each island which is served from Connemara Regional Airport by Aer Arann Islands.
 A pier was opened in Doolin in June 2015 for commercial ferries serving the island.
 Islanders travel by foot or car around the island.
 Tourists can avail of tours/taxi trips by horse and trap.

 Language

-Irish is still today the daily language of the approximately 260 permanent residents.
-In addition, many school pupils from the mainland come to the island to learn Irish in an environment where it is a living language in the local college, Coláiste Laichtín during the months of June, July and August.
+According to responses to the 2022 census, Irish is used as a daily language by approximately 260 of the island's 340 permanent residents.
+In addition, a number of school pupils from the mainland come to the island to learn Irish in an environment where it is a living language in the local college, Coláiste Laichtín, during the months of June, July and August.

 Sport

-Some of the limestone sea cliffs have attracted interest from rock-climbers, though the bigger islands of Inis Mór and Inis Meáin are more popular.
+Some of the limestone sea cliffs have attracted interest from rock climbers, though the bigger islands of Inis Mór and Inis Meáin are more popular.